 Submissions format: Submissions to Telos can be sent to us in the form of a Microsoft Word file, attached to an email.
 Our email address for submissions is email@example.com.

 All original essays for Telos will be refereed.
 If you are unsure about whether your article would be suitable for publication in Telos, then contact us with a short synopsis of your work and any questions you may have.
-Once your article is submitted, please allow at least three months for editorial evaluation.
+Once your article is submitted, please allow three to six months for editorial evaluation.